hpc-carpentry/HPC-R/episodes/03-multicore.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-- Can parallelization decrease time to solution for my program?
+- Can parallelisation decrease time to solution for my program?
 - What is machine learning?

 ::::::::::::::::::::::::::::::::::::::::::::::::